Hotel Accounting Software That Integrates With PMS

 Middleware tools connect PMS data exports to accounting software via automated workflows, without requiring native integration between the two systems.

 Zapier can trigger an accounting entry whenever the PMS creates or exports a specific record type.
-Zapier’s pricing starts at $19.99/month for the Starter plan (100 tasks/month); most hotel automation workflows need the Professional tier at $49/month for higher task volumes and multi-step workflows.
+Use Zapier’s current pricing page to size the task volume; hotel workflows usually need enough allowance for scheduled posting, exception handling, and multi-step logic.

-Make.com (formerly Integromat) offers more complex branching logic at competitive pricing, $9/month for the Core plan, $16/month for the Pro plan with higher operations limits.
+Make.com (formerly Integromat) offers more complex branching logic and publishes current plan limits on its pricing page.
 Make handles situations like “post room revenue to account A, but if the revenue code is a package rate, split it between room revenue and F&B.”

 Coupler.io specializes in scheduled data pulls from business applications into spreadsheets or databases.
 For hotels already using Google Sheets as an intermediate, Coupler.io can pull PMS reports on a schedule and feed that data into downstream accounting processes.
-Pricing starts at $49/month for the Agency plan with auto-refresh.
+Check current plan pricing against refresh volume and connector needs.

 The limitation: middleware requires your PMS to expose data in a structured format, usually via API or a scheduled export.
 Not all PMS platforms offer this at every pricing tier.